komposable/dekorator/README.md

 ## Code of Conduct

-Everyone interacting in the Dekorator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct].
+Everyone interacting in the Dekorator project codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct].

 [activeadmin]: https://activeadmin.info/11-decorators.html